 Hope Doom is running correctly now.
 If it’s not, don’t fret.
 Try the fix below.

-If none of the fixes worked, reinstalling Steam is very likely the solution to your problem.
-Here is how:
+If none of the fixes above worked, reinstalling the game is very likely the solution to your problem.
+Follow the instructions below to see how to do it:

-1) On your keyboard, press the Windows logo key and type control.
-Then, click Control Panel.
+2) On your keyboard, press the Windows logo key and E at the same time.

 Hopefully, this article helped in resolving your problem.
 If you have any questions or suggestions, please feel free to leave a comment below.